Shopping around for private student loans is essential.

 Once the approvals start to roll in, you can compare interest rates, repayment plans, and lender reputations.

-Be sure to keep track of the student loan agreements that you sign and the lenders that you chose.
-This information will be very helpful once repayment time starts.
+Be sure to keep track of the student loan agreements you sign and the lenders you chose.
+This information will be beneficial once repayment time starts.

 Don’t Cut Corners: Shop Around for Private Student Loans